Skip to main content Skip to main navigation Skip to footer content

 College of Arts and Humanities

-Spend three weeks in the heart of London with Profs Luis Gordo Pelaez and Nick Potter.
-Tour London’s museums and galleries and see the best of British theatre as part of your experience.
-Visit Hampton Court, the National Gallery, Westminster Abbey, the British Museum, the Victoria and Albert Museum, and more.
+Spend three weeks in the heart of London with Profs Anthony Radford and Cari Earnhart.
+Tour London’s museums and galleries, visit Abbey Rd Studios, and experience Britain's famous music venues and locations.
 Experience New Year’s Eve in London!
-Visit the Tower of London and other historical sites, and a long weekend to explore either more the UK or Europe.
+Visit Cambridge, Stonehenge, the British Library Music Archive, attend theatrical performances at the National Theatre, and enjoy a long weekend to explore either more of the UK or Europe.

 Earn 3 units of course credit for AH 105 (GE Area IC)